-Pediatricians are specially trained doctors who will help you manage the health of your child, including physical and behavioral health issues.
-They're trained to diagnose and treat childhood illnesses, from minor health problems to serious diseases.
-Your pediatrician will see your child many times from birth to age 2 and once a year from ages 2 to 5 for "well-child visits."
-After age 5, your pediatrician will likely continue to see your child every year for annual checkups.
+Pediatricians and pediatric APRNs are specially trained providers who will help you manage the health of your child, including physical and behavioral health issues.
+They're trained to diagnose and treat childhood illnesses, from minor health problems to serious diseases, and will see your child many times from birth to age 2 and once a year from ages 2 to 5 for "well-child visits."
+After age 5, your pediatric provider will likely continue to see your child every year for annual checkups.
 They're also the first person to call whenever your child is sick.

 The early years of a child’s life are very important for his or her health and development.
 Healthy development means that children of all abilities, including those with special health care needs, are able to grow up where their social, emotional and educational needs are met.
 Having a safe and loving home and spending time with family―playing, singing, reading, and talking―are very important.
 Proper nutrition, exercise, and sleep also can make a big difference.